Are you ready to discover your college program?

 Online MBA Programs for Returning Students

 For working students interested in an MBA, online learning is an accessible pathway to a degree.
-The combination of affordability, flexibility, and convenience make online learning an ideal choice for working adults, who have flocked to distance education programs in the past decade.
+The availability of an affordable online MBA program, along with its flexibility and convenience, has made it an ideal choice for working adults who have increasingly turned to distance education programs in the past decade.
 A 2016 Online Learning Consortium study notes that 85% of online learners are classified as nontraditional students, and 75% are age 25 or older.

 For students with work and family obligations, online learning offers several advantages over campus courses.
 Many MBA programs offer asynchronous delivery options, which enable you to forgo conventional class meetings and complete coursework when it suits your schedule.
 It's also possible to complete an online MBA at home, eliminating the need to travel to campus.
 Many programs require only the ability to log on from a computer with an internet connection, making the online MBA an ideal choice if you travel frequently.
 Professional experiences such as internships and practicums form an important part of any MBA curriculum, but most schools offer significant flexibility to complete these requirements, allowing you to intern at your current place of employment or with another business in your community.